-With your recommendation, APO staff will bring the draft version of the APO's 2021-2024 TIP for final approval.
-Once approved, APO staff will submit the final version to MnDOT to be incorporated into the State Transportation Improvement Program (STIP).
+With your approval, APO staff will submit the final version of the TIP to MnDOT to be incorporated into the State Transportation Improvement Program (STIP).
 From there, the STIP will need to be approved by Federal Highway and Federal Transit Administrations.

-Suggested Action: Recommend Policy Board approval to accept the administrative modification and technical correction proposed by MnDOT as part of the APO's 2021-2024 TIP AND recommend Policy Board approve the final draft of the APO's 2021-2024 TIP.
+Suggested Action: Approval of the administrative modifications and technical correction proposed by MnDOT as part of the APO's 2021-2024 TIP AND approval of the final draft of the APO's 2021-2024 TIP.